inkyblackness/ss-specs/levelObjects/Actions.md

 The delays are all relative to the execution start of the action.
 Their unit is 0.1 of a second.

+All four object indices are quest value keys.
+They are resolved when this action is executed, not after the delay.

 ### Action Type 7: Change lighting